 Lastly, take a look at your sleep environment.
 Is it dark, relatively quiet and comfortable?
 If not, it’s time to invest some time and even some hard-earned money into ensuring your bedroom is a fortress of solitude.
 Take a hard look at the mattress you sleep on, is it comfortable and supportive?
 Is it too hot or too hard?

-Did you know the Celliant ® fibres used in every Sophie mattress have been clinically proven to improve sleep?
-If you were to order today, you could be sleep on a supportive cloud in the next 2-4 days!
+If you were to order today, you could sleep on a supportive cloud in the next 5-10 business days!

 Moving forward, what should I try longer term?